 Artistic renderings obtained by Vancity Buzz from Westbank Projects Corporation provide a first look at the design of an impressive tower at 1550 Alberni Street that was first revealed to the public during a neighbourhood event in late-June.

 Renowned Japanese architect Kengo Kuma has designed a slender 40-storey residential tower for the site, which was purchased by Westbank earlier this year at a cost of $47 million.

-‘Carved deductions’ are one of the tower’s most prominent proposed architectural features, with the building’s sections hollowed out on the lower half of the northeast corner and upper half of the southwest corner.
+‘Carved deductions’ are one of the tower’s most prominent proposed architectural features, with the building’s sections sculpted and hollowed out on the lower half of the northeast corner and upper half of the southwest corner.

 The facade of the tower will be just as striking with the use of a combination of glass and polished anodized aluminum that will provide the structure with an almost chequered appearance.